BALTIMORE — The Orioles 2025 season is underway.

 The trio of Morton, Gibson, and Sugano round out a rotation that also includes opening day starter Zach Eflin and Dean Kremer.

-Mainly, they provide depth, as two of the team's top starters remain injured and unable to pitch.
+Two of the team's top starters remain injured and unable to pitch.

 Kyle Bradish is currently on the 60-day injured list, recovering from elbow surgery, while Grayson Rodriguez deals with elbow inflammation.